nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/develop-with-nuxeo-platform.md

   $ mvn --encrypt-password
   ```

-1. Find and Update Your Credentials in your `~/.m2/settings.xml` file as below:
+1. Find and update your credentials in your `~/.m2/settings.xml` file as below:

   ```xml
   <servers>